GrahamCobb/tidy-inbox-imap/README.md

 Initially, the criterion is limited to:
 ```
-Specified Subject (no wildcards or regular expression) AND NOT Starred
+Specified Subject (no wildcards or regular expression) AND NOT \Flagged
 ```

 # ToDo